ginerorama/PrimerGenerator/README.md

 `min size for amplicon:` minimum size of amplicon that should be amplified in the QPCR.

 <br /><br />
-*important note: difference between max and min size for amplicon has to be greater than primer size
+*important note: difference between max and min size for amplicon have to be greater than primer size

 ## Ouput